 Welcome to Essentialist Dad

-Essentialist Dad is my personal blog where I write about my journey to live by design, not by default.
+Essentialist Dad is my personal blog where I write about my journey to be intentional in all areas of my life.

 You’re probably thinking . . .
 “What the heck does that mean?”